nicklockwood/FXPageControl/README.txt

 CGFloat dotSize;

 These properties must be set programmatically in your view controller, as Interface Builder does not expose a way to edit custom fields.
 Alternatively, you could create a subclass of PageControl that overrides the default values for these fields, set in the - (void)setup; method.

+Unlike the standard UIPageControl, you can also make the CustomPageControl wrap around by setting the following property to YES:

+BOOL wrap;